legend80s/ColorPrinter/README.md

 # ColorPrinter
-print message to terminal with colored header
+Print message to terminal with colored header

 ## usage